zeromake/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

 * Typescript detection is based on the quasar.config file being in TS form (quasar.config.ts) and tsconfig.json file presence.
 * feat+refactor(app-vite): ability to run multiple modes + dev/build simultaneously (huge effort!)
 * SSR and Electron modes now build in ESM format.
+* New BEX mode with significant new capabilities.
 * Dropped support for our internal linting system (quasar.config file > eslint).
 Should use [vite-plugin-checker](https://vite-plugin-checker.netlify.app/) instead.
 * **We will detail more breaking changes for each of the Quasar modes below**.